mxagar/flask_guide/flask_guide.md

 # This page will have the sign up form.
 # The user inserts values into form fields.
 # These values are accessible via request.args.get(),
-# as shown in the next page function.
+# as shown in the next page/view function.
 # However, note that in this example we do not persist the values.
 @app.route('/signup_form')
 def signup_form():